So you want to be a Fatpacking guide?

 30 mile days with an 18 pound, 3300 cubic inch pack.

-While this is fine, you should realize that the majority of our participants
+While this is fine, you should realize that many of our participants

 have never slept outside in their lives, have never experienced total darkness, and have

 never lived a day without electricity or plumbing.
-While you may be fine wearing a single
+While you may love wearing a single

-Because of this, we as a group tend to carry a lot more equipment than you would ever
+Because of this, we as a group carry a lot more equipment than you would ever

 consider carrying on your own.
 And when participants can no longer carry their own